mollie/mollie-api-python/README.md

 ## Multicurrency ##
-Since the 2.0 version of the client non-EUR payments for your customers is now supported.
+Since the 2.0 version of the API (supported by version 2.0.0 of the client) non-EUR payments for your customers is now supported.
 A full list of available currencies can be found [in our documentation](https://docs.mollie.com/guides/multicurrency).

 ```python